eugeniop/blog/_posts/2020-05-11-Using-a-Watchdog-to-fix-all-issues.md

       ...
 ```

-Which is a little it tight for my use case.
-While the system is doing nothing most of the time, some operations are actually quite lengthy.
+Which is a little bit tight for my use case.
+While the system is doing nothing most of the time, some operations are quite lengthy.
 For example, refreshing the e-paper display takes a while, refreshing a token requires a network round-trip.
 A full authorization might take even longer when you consider these steps:

 1. Call Auth0 to start the process.
 2. Display the QRCode for scanning the URL with a phone.